Age-Old Wisdom meets Modern Tools

 Because they’re so cheap and available, I use mostly the “brown” variety commonly available in the dried-bean shelf on my local supermarket.
 They’re generally olive green rather than brown, but they cook up to that homely brownish mess.
 I find if I cook them just to the point of tenderness, they’ll remain intact for a salad, and if I let them cook longer, they turn soft and mushy for soup or brownies (see below).

 One pound of ordinary green-brown supermarket lentils ($1.19 in my store) yields around 6 cups of cooked lentils.
 A cup of lentils will provide 18 grams of protein, one-third of the daily requirement.
-Americans eat only about half the fiber deemed essential for good health, and a cup of lentils provides about half the 25-30 grams of fiber an adult needs each day.
+Americans eat only about half the fiber deemed essential for good health, and a cup of lentils provides about half the 25 to 30 grams of fiber an adult needs each day.
 Lentils contain both soluble and insoluble fiber, both of which deliver important health benefits.

 Lentil Soup Recipe